stellar-deprecated/horizon/docs/reference/payments-for-account.md

 This endpoint responds with a collection of [Payment operations](./resources/operation.md) where the given [account](./resources/account.md) was either the sender or receiver.

 This endpoint can also be used in [streaming](../learn/responses.md#streaming) mode so it is possible to use it to listen for new payments to or from an account as they get made in the Stellar network.
+If called in streaming mode Horizon will start at the earliest known payment unless a `cursor` is set.
+In that case it will start from the `cursor`.
+You can also set `cursor` value to `now` to only stream payments created since your request time.

 ## Request